Go back

 The Essential User Access Review Template [Checklist Download]

 Imagine having the power to scrutinize user permissions with the finesse of a master locksmith, uncovering hidden backdoors and granting access only to the deserving.
 Sounds great, right?
-However, in order to do that, we need to first start our process with a User Access Review (UAR).
+However, to do that, we need to first start our process with a User Access Review (UAR).

-As cloud adoption continues to surge ahead, User Access Reviews are increasingly becoming essential as part of any access management audit process.
+As cloud adoption continues to surge ahead, User Access Control Audit are increasingly becoming essential as part of any access management audit process.
 This necessity is punctuated by the fact that 33% of breaches have human error at their root, but it’s not always the user’s fault.
 Some employees are over-privileged without even realizing it, and it’s easy for inactive accounts to fly under the radar without regular auditing and UARs.

 Let’s decode the DNA of this essential template, discovering what a UAR is, why you need it, and how to do it.